 5. Steel-Cut Oats Have More Fiber

 Steel-cut oats are whole grains and thus high in fiber.
 The insoluble fiber in steel-cut oats helps you maintain digestive regularity.
 Insoluble fiber passes through your digestive system largely undigested and adds bulk to your stool, which makes it easier to pass.
 If you routinely suffer from constipation, adding steel-cut oats to your diet can help to minimize the symptoms.
-Insoluble
+Insoluble fiber also helps control the level of unhealthy LDL cholesterol in the blood.

 6. Steel-Cut Oats Have More Nutrition